Prismatic-Donut/Donut/README.md

 Commands:
-/randomnumber
+/randomnumber - Generates a random number up to 999.
+/givegrapplinghook - Gives a functional and useable grappling hook!
+/clearchat - Clears the chat.

+Features:
+Grappling Hook - Swing yourself around!

-More features will be added soon
+More features will be added soon!